Brokerage Account vs. Mutual Fund

 Brokerage account vs. mutual fund

-The difference between brokerage account and mutual fund are:
+The differences between brokerage accounts and mutual funds are:

-• Brokerage accounts enable you to buy and sell investments; while mutual funds are not accounts, they are investments themselves.
+• Brokerage accounts enable you to buy and sell investments; while mutual funds are not accounts, they are investments.

 • Mutual funds can be held in brokerage accounts.